crschnick/pdx_unlimiter/README.md

 The Pdx-Unlimiter is a tool for all major Paradox Grand Strategy games that provides a powerful and smart savegame manager to quickly organize and play all of your savegames with ease.
-Furthermore, it also comes with an Ironman converter, a powerful savegame editor and navigator, some savescumming tools, integrations for various other great community-made tools, and full support for the following games:
+Furthermore, it also comes with an Ironman converter, a powerful savegame editor, some savescumming tools, integrations for various other great community-made tools, and full support for the following games:

 * Europa Universalis IV
 * Crusader Kings III
 * Hearts of Iron IV